© All Rights Reserved s-e-r

 Ukraine typically has hot and dry summers and cold winters with snowfall.
 Temperatures average from 25 °C to 30 °C during the day from June to September but can get significantly higher on some days.
 Winters can be really cold, with temperatures sometimes reaching -30 °C. That said, the Crimea Peninsula is very mild compared to much of the country, with mostly temperatures above zero even in winter.
 The best times to visit are spring/early summer (May/June) and autumn (late September - October) when temperatures are fine and it is neither really cold or hot.
 You also avoid the summer season crowds.
 Precipitation is possible year round, but is more likely during summer.
 Winters have severe snowfall sometimes.

-Boryspil International Airport (KBP) near the capital Kiev is the base of Ukraine International Airlines, the national courier.
-Amongst the international connections are Amsterdam, Barcelona, Berlin, Brussels, Dubai, Frankfurt, Helsinki, Kuwait, Lisbon, London, Manchester, Madrid, Milan, Paris, Rome, Tbilisi, Vienna, and Zürich.
-Aerosvit Airlines is an even bigger airline with many more destinations such as Shanghai, Beijing, Almaty, Bangkok, Toronto, Delhi and New York.
-Several dozens of other airlines serve Kiev as well, mainly from European cities and former Sovjetunion Republics.
+Boryspil International Airport (KBP) near the capital is the base of Ukraine International Airlines, the national airline of Ukraine.
+International destinations of the airline include Amsterdam, Barcelona, Berlin, Brussels, Dubai, Frankfurt, Helsinki, Kuwait, Lisbon, London, Manchester, Madrid, Milan, Paris, Rome, Tbilisi, Vienna and Zürich.
+Several dozen other airlines serve Kiev as well, mainly from European cities and former Soviet Union Republics.

 There are train connections to most neighbouring countries and direct links include those from Warsaw and Moscow to Kiev.
 Given current tensions between Moldova, Ukraine and Transdniestria, there have been no trains services between Odessa and Chisinau in Moldova since 2006.